dyitry74/DZAI-Lite/README.md

 - Unpack your <b>dayz_server.pbo</b>
 - Copy the new DZAI folder inside your unpacked dayz_server folder.
 (You should also see config.cpp in the same level.)
 - Edit your <b>server_monitor.sqf</b>.
 It is located within \dayz_server\system.
-- Locate the line that reads: <code>// # END OF STREAMING #</code> (Located near line 174.
+- Locate the line that reads: <code>waituntil{isNil "sm_done"}; // prevent server_monitor be called twice (bug during login of the first player)</code> (Located near line 202.
 Exact location depends on your DayZ server software).
 - Underneath this line, insert the following (If reading this in a text editor, ignore the code tags!): <code>call compile preprocessFileLineNumbers "\z\addons\dayz_server\DZAI\init\dzai_initserver.sqf";</code>.
 Refer to the provided example server_monitor.sqf (named server_monitor_example.sqf)
 - Repack your dayz_server.pbo.
 - You are now ready to start your server.